 Funding Circle splits companies into A+ to E risks.
 This comes after it's checked company directors for fraud through the CIFAS national fraud database, assessed the company's Experian credit report, confirmed it's traded for more than two years and has no county court judgments of £1,000+ against it.
 Loans of £100,000+ must be backed by assets.

 The UK's peer-to-peer grandpa, Zopa*, was set up in 2005.
 You choose how much cash you want to put in and how long you want to lock it away for, and you'll get a fixed rate – it'll spread your money across multiple borrowers to mitigate risk (see below).

-Anyone can now open an IFISA with Zopa, which has the same features of its non-ISA products with the benefit of any interest you earn being tax-free forever.
+Anyone can now open an IFISA with Zopa, which has the same features as its non-ISA products with the benefit of any interest you earn being tax-free forever.

 Currently Zopa offers two products: